 Angra do Heroísmo, the largest city in Terceira, captivates visitors with its picturesque setting.
 Just behind the city, the iconic green peninsula of Monte Brasil rises, offering breathtaking views.
 Narrow streets and colorful houses further enhance its unique charm.
 In 1983, Angra was classified as a UNESCO World Heritage Site.

 The city is perfect for a stroll.
-Monuments and museums allow visitors to immerse themselves in its rich history.
+Monuments and museums allow visitors to immerse themselves in their rich history.
 The Volcano Speleological Museum, owned by the Montanheiros Association, is a must-visit for those interested in geology and volcanology.

 Among the city’s most iconic spots are Praça Velha and Rua da Sé.
 Beautifully paved streets, cafés, restaurants, traditional shops, and historical landmarks fill these areas.
 They truly capture the soul of Angra do Heroísmo.